thenexthub/Codira/docs/LibraryEvolution.rst

     changes to be made without changing the ABI.

   module
-    The primary unit of code sharing in Swift.
+    The primary unit of code sharing in Codira.
 Code in a module is always built together, though it may be spread across several source files.

   SPI